The most beautiful waterfalls in Iceland that you must see

 • Sensation: a quiet tale

-• Best time to visit: all year round
+• Best time to visit: year-round

 • Sensation: epic beauty

-Journey among the waterfalls of Iceland
+Journey among Iceland's waterfalls

 Author: Martin Bonov